mnapoli/silly/docs/command-callables.md

 );
 ```

-Finally, you can mix all that.
-Parameters are detected by their name.
+Finally, you can mix all that (remember the order of parameters doesn't matter):

 ```php
 $app->command(